needle-mirror/com.unity.xr.arfoundation/Documentation~/xr-simulation/simulation-environments.md

 ## Simulated Anchor component

-Add a Simulated Anchor component to a GameObject in your XR Simulation to designate it as a *simulated anchor*.
+Add a Simulated Anchor component to a GameObject in your XR Simulation to designate the GameObject as a simulated anchor.

-Simulated anchors simulate [loading existing anchors](xref:arfoundation-anchors#loading-anchors) via automatically supplied AR data outside of the users control.
+Simulated anchors simulate [loading existing anchors](xref:arfoundation-anchors-persistent#load-anchor) using automatically supplied AR data outside of the users control.

 A simulated anchor requires no additional configuration.
 Anchor [Pose](xref:UnityEngine.Pose) data comes from its GameObject's [Transform](xref:UnityEngine.Transform) component.